gbif/hp-asean/_posts/2025-06-27-Biodiversity-Informatics-and-Geospatial-Analysis.md

 ---
 Know more about Biodiversity Informatics and Geospatial Analysis

-Read more in the "[Getting started guide for authors](https://github.com/gbif/hosted-portals/blob/main/getting-started/for-authors.md)" to get started with your new website
+Register in the "[Google Classroom](https://classroom.google.com/c/NzgyMjc5NzkyNDE3?cjc=vyohcknz)" to get started with your online class